 Science of Learning

-Jeff Greene leverages the science of learning to help people be better critical consumers and producers of information, particularly in online and technology environments.
+Greene leverages the science of learning to help people be better critical consumers and producers of information, particularly in online and technology environments.

-Jeff began his career in higher education administration and became interested in the science of learning as he watched some students struggle to translate their capacity into academic and lifetime success.
+Greene began his career in higher education administration and became interested in the science of learning as he watched some students struggle to translate their capacity into academic and lifetime success.